Most states say that you are guilty of the crime of conspiracy to commit murder if:

 - buying a gun,

-- giving a co-conspirator instruction on how to shoot a weapon, and
+- giving a co-conspirator instructions on how to shoot a weapon, and

-- renting a hotel room for the person that will commit the crime.
+- renting a hotel room for the person who will commit the crime.

 5. Does a murder actually have to take place?